 The correct leather belt sheath for this knife can be found here.

-Unless otherwise specified we always use DHL Next Day Delivery.
-If your order comes in before 11am, it will ship the same day and you'll receive it the next day (European orders only).
+Unless otherwise specified we always use DHL Express within Europe.
+This usually takes between 1-2 working days to be delivered.
+If your order comes in before 11am, it will ship the same day- otherwise it will be shipped out the following working day.

 FREE SHIPPING for all orders!
-Next Day Delivery
+DHL Express (1-2 Working Days)

 Rest of World